 VERSE 7.
 But if you tell me, ‘We trust in the LORD our God,’ isn’t that he whose high places and whose altars Hezekiah has taken away, and has said to Judah and to Jerusalem, ‘You shall worship before this altar?’ ”

 We trust in the LORD our God.
-The enemy asserts that the LORD their God cannot protect them.
+The enemy claims the LORD God cannot protect them.

 two thousand horses.
-The enemy asserts that their own military will not be able to protect them.
+The enemy claims their own military cannot protect them.